History & Heritage

 History of Banff National Park

 Unlike many other mountain towns that began as mining settlements, Banff was established in the 1880s with tourism front of mind.
-During the 1870s, construction started on the ambitious Canadian Pacific Railway, a coast-to-coast railway across Canada.
+During the 1870s, construction started on the ambitious Canadian Pacific Railway, a coast-to coast railway across Canada.
 The planned route tracked through the Bow Valley in the Canadian Rocky Mountains.
-It was there, at “Siding 29”, that three Canadian Pacific Railway workers in 1883 stumbled on a series of natural hot springs on what is now called Sulphur Mountain.
+In 1883, it was there at “Siding 29” that three Canadian Pacific Railway workers stumbled on a series of natural hot springs on what is now called Sulphur Mountain.

 The Cave and Basin hot springs were quickly identified as a potential hot tourist attraction.
-Competing claims by 'discoverers' of the springs for the right to develop them prompted the Canadian government in 1885 to create a reserve to protect the springs and surrounding area.
+Competing claims by 'discoverers' of the springs for the right to develop them prompted the Canadian government to create a reserve to protect the springs and surrounding area in 1885.
 Enlarged in 1887 and named the "Rocky Mountains Park of Canada" (later to be renamed Banff National Park), it was Canada’s first national park and the world’s third.
-The townsite was established, a hotel was quickly built, and the area was soon being promoted as an international resort and spa.
+The Banff townsite was established, a hotel was quickly built, and the area was soon being promoted as an international resort and spa.

 Since then, Banff and Lake Louise has continued to attract visitors from around the world for the same reasons that drew those first visitors: the easy access to stunning mountains, lakes and valleys.
 In 1984, the Banff National Park was included in the "Canadian Rocky Mountain Parks" UNESCO World Heritage Site, recognizing its “exceptional natural beauty” and “striking mountain landscape”.